-Hurricane Sally appears to have caused more than just high winds, flooding and dangerous storm surges.
+Hurricane Sally appears to have caused more than just high winds, floods and dangerous storm surges.
 At least one person died and one went missing.
-And in Alabama they found an alligator in the yard.
+And in Alabama, they found an alligator in the yard.
 Writes about it Fox News.

 Alabama resident Tina Bennett filmed a giant alligator floating in the water near her home in Gulf Shores.

 “Oh my God, he's outside our window,” Bennett exclaims in the video.
 "This is a 10- or 12-foot (3-3,6 m) alligator."

 A massive reptile is another reason not to leave the house until the flood recedes.

 “There are not only collapsed power lines, but also wild animals,” wrote WKRG-TV meteorologist Thomas Geboy.

 An eel was caught floating on the side of a highway in Orange Beach, Alabama, later that day, according to reporter Brittany Decker.